ranjiGT/Data-Science-with-R-2021/README.md

 This dataset comprises of raw survey data collected from mobile devices in form of questions and answers format along with combined data in CSV format.

-**`Objective 3`:** Our final major objective will be for [`Infodemics`](https://www.nature.com/articles/s41598-020-73510-5), that is to perform a comparative analysis and also to outline the interaction patterns of information spreading dynamics around the same argument in different environments having different interaction settings and audiences and reporting the rumor amplification parameters for each the social media due to COVID-19 to show how inaccurate and the misinformation is spread on different mainstream online platforms and its ill-effects raging the fear among the common public in day-to-day life.